Customer Service Automation in 2024: The Ultimate Guide

 Examples of Automated Customer Service in Action

 Today’s chatbots and IVR tools can handle on average 80% of routine tasks and customer questions without involving an agent.
+Pricing for IVR software is more that frindly, considering all the saved costs for the company.
 Moreover, 23% of clients prefer interacting through chat, IVR, or direct messages when asking quick questions.

 There are many others out there, and here are some examples: